jake-stacktrace/Sword/README.md

      super.setupTest();
   }
 	@Test
-	public void testBlah() {
+	public void testCallerCallsReceiver() {
-		blah.callReceiver();
+		caller.callReceiver();
 		verify(receiver).receive();
    }
 }
 </pre>

-Sword can see that @Mock Receiver receiver matches @Inject Receiver receiver and injects Blah's receiver with the mocked out version.
+Sword can see that @Mock Receiver receiver matches @Inject Receiver receiver and injects Caller's receiver with the mocked out version.
 This only works to one level.

 Notice how Sword was able to inject from the subclass.
-It was given an AbstractTest, and figured out it was an instance of BlahTest, even though AbstractTest is not abstract.
-Both methods SwordInjector.inject(AbstractTest) and SwordInjector.inject(BlahTest) methods are generated.
+It was given a BaseTest, and figured out it was an instance of CallerTest, even though BaseTest is not abstract.
+Both methods SwordInjector.inject(BaseTest) and SwordInjector.inject(CallerTest) methods are generated.

 In Android, you can do your injection in an Activity base class.